bbcho/risktools-dev/README.md

 # pyRTL

+Python wrapper for R library RTL found at https://github.com/risktoollib/RTL

 NOTES:
 * Only works with rpy2 version >= 3.0.
 Verified working with version 3.2.6
 * All datetimes are given in UTC

-Python wrapper for R library RTL found at https://github.com/risktoollib/RTL
+* Verified working for RTL version 0.1.1

-Must have the following R libraries already installed on host machine
+Must have the following R libraries already installed on host machine:

 * RTL
 * devtools